 Redundancy generally occurs where you lose your job due to circumstances such as the closure of the business or a reduction in the number of staff.
-The reason could be the financial position of the firm, lack of work, reorganisation within the firm or it may be closing down completely.
+The reason could be due to the financial position of the organisation, lack of work, reorganisation within the organisation or perhaps because the organisation is closing down completely.

 When a number of employees are being made redundant within a 30-day period this is known as a collective redundancy.